evermeer/EVReflection/README.md

 }
 ```

 ### What to do when you use object enheritance
 You can deserialize json to an object that uses enheritance.
-When the properties are specified as the base class, then the correct specific object type will be returned by the function getSecificType.
+When the properties are specified as the base class, then the correct specific object type will be returned by the function `getSpecificType`.
 See the sample code below or the unit test in EVReflectionEnheritanceTests.swift

 ```
 class Quz: EVObject {